gordonwatts/hep-programming-hints/vector-hints.md

 Each entry in `dR` is an array of ΔR values for the corresponding event’s electron–muon pairs.

-The `.deltaR` can only be applied to awkward arrays behaving as 3D or 4D vectors!!
+The `.deltaR` can only be applied to awkward arrays behaving as 3D or 4D vectors, and of the same length!

 ## Combining Lorentz Vectors and Invariant Mass